mbloch/mapshaper/docs/development/frame-tool-design.md

 as a rectangle on its projected bounds preserves the existing record-and-rectangle contract.

-**2. Encapsulated frame contract.** Strict recognition, normalized frame data, all frame writers, catalog uniqueness, reserved-field GUI handling, `getActiveFrame()` as the single session resolver, and the explicit export resolver.

-**3. `-update-frame`.** The command and its options, tested at the CLI, before anything in the GUI depends on it.
+**2. Encapsulated frame contract — implemented.** Recognition now requires one rectangular polygon, one record, `type: "frame"` and a finite positive numeric width.
+Frame data is normalized through `getFrameLayerData()`;
+`getActiveFrame()` is the single session resolver and exports use an explicit target-dataset resolver.
+Catalog additions and layer-producing command updates reject a second frame before integration, including multi-dataset import and layer duplication. `-frame replace` demotes the previous frame, and frame writers preserve authored units and fixed aspect ratios.
+Until the frame panel arrives in milestone 5, the attribute popup and layer-info dialog hide reserved frame fields and show ordinary custom fields only.

+**3. `-update-frame` — implemented.** The command updates extent, offsets, aspect mode and nominal size in the documented order, or demotes the frame with `remove`.
+It validates a single recognized frame target, rejects contradictory dimensions and aspect options, preserves custom record fields, and rebuilds rectangle geometry through the topology-safe replacement path.
+CLI tests cover each option, invalid combinations and a frame sharing topology with another polygon layer.

 **4. Preview mode.** Read-only: toggle, mask, page boundary, magnification readout, snap-to-100%.
 This surfaces behaviour that already exists and is the